 It is possible that some tortoises may inadvertently be killed during earthworks activities.
-The proposed Loxton WEF 3 layout was designed to mostly avoid development footprints within rocky terrain, and thus the probability of encountering tortoise during earthworks events is significantly reduced.
+The proposed Loxton WEF 2 layout was designed to mostly avoid development footprints within rocky terrain, and thus the probability of encountering tortoise during earthworks events is significantly reduced.
 Tortoises may also be killed because of increased movements of various vehicles in the general area.
-For example, the traffic projections (Schwarz 2023) for the Loxton WEF 3 project during peak traffic (6.30-7.30 and 16.30-17.30) is about 20 vehicles per hour on any one section of the public road network.
+For example, the traffic projections (Schwarz 2023) for the Loxton WEF 2 project during peak traffic (6.30-7.30 and 16.30-17.30) is about 31 vehicles per hour on any one section of the public road network.
 The following on-site mitigating measures are proposed to reduce or limit the significance of this particular impact:

 - The development must avoid areas identified as prime Karoo Dwarf Tortoise habitat, as per the layouts produced during the planning and design phase and presented in this report as the EIA component.
 This has been implemented via the sensitivity mapping and identification of the PAOI which has included areas of habitat that were rated as HIGH or VERY HIGH (NO-GO) sensitivity areas. - Limit construction activities to within the defined development footprints to minimise the chances of killing tortoise inadvertently.
-The site ECO would have to make sure that the contractors and vehicles stay away from sensitive areas, i.e., that they will stay on roads and demarcated construction sites, - All vehicles must adhere to a low-speed limit, i.e. 40 km/h on site and in areas where Karoo Dwarf Tortoises are likely to be present, both within the wind farm as well as on the public roads to the site.
+The site ECO would have to make sure that the contractors and vehicles stay away from sensitive areas, i.e., that they will stay on roads and demarcated construction sites. - Incorporate special design features to on-site roads to provide safer options for tortoises to minimise the potential of roadkill mortalities, where appropriate. - All vehicles must adhere to a low-speed limit, i.e. 40 km/h on site and in areas where Karoo Dwarf Tortoises are likely to be present, both within the wind farm as well as on the public roads to the site.